MFScalzo/TechnologyProject/README.md

 - gitSCM - version 2.35.1 (+ Github)

 ## Features
-- Produce randomly generated data
+- Produce randomly generated eCommerce data
-- Save Producer data into a CSV file
+- Save generated data into a CSV file
+- Load generated data into Hive and HDFS
 - Operate the Consumer via a CLI (Command Line Interface) menu
-- Perform queries and analysis on Hive snd Spark once data is stored into HDFS and Hive
+- Perform queries and analysis with Hive and Spark on the data that is stored in HDFS and Hive

 ## Getting Started
 Clone this repository: